-The Free Press Awards will be conferred at Free Press Live on 2 November 2018 and will recognise exceptional work in the categories Newcomer of the Year and Most Resilient Journalist.
+The Free Press Awards will be conferred at Free Press Live in November 2019 and will recognise exceptional work in the categories Newcomer of the Year and Most Resilient Journalist.
 Read more about the criteria for the Newcomer of the Year and Most Resilient Journalist.

 Free Press Unlimited supports journalists worldwide on a daily basis.
 We will also be grasping the Free Press Live event as an opportunity to draw attention to the risks journalists take.
 We believe that journalists should report the news and not be the news.
 During this event we share stories of journalists who continue no matter what.